Undergraduate Advising

 The School of Human Evolution and Social Change undergraduate advisors are committed to making our students' educational experience the best it can be.
 They help design educational plans so students from all our majors can connect to co-curricular opportunities and reach their academic goals.

-Undergraduates can schedule an appointment with an advisor through our online scheduling system.
-Advising appointments are now primarily by phone or Zoom
+Undergraduates can schedule an advising appointment online.
+Advising appointments are primarily via Zoom.

 Current Mountain Standard Time in Tempe, Arizona